 The good news is that there are loads of great brands offering innovative alternatives.
 Here are some options to look out for:

-- Refills – so single-use plastic bottles can be used again and again
+- Refills – Look for refillable washing-up liquid and laundry detergent so single-use plastic bottles can be used again and again

 Read on for product recommendations that tackle the plastic problem head-on.